Maths

 Implementation of the maths curriculum at Lakeside

-We use Power Maths along side White Rose Maths to structure the long term and medium term overview of our mathematics teaching.
+We use White Rose Maths alongside Power Maths to structure the long term and medium term overview of our mathematics teaching.

 Maths in the Early Years